 2. Eat Slow-Absorbing Foods

 Avoid fast-absorbing foods such as saturated and trans fats, sugar and white flour.
-These “fast foods” create a high glucose response in the blood stream, spiking insulin, which promotes fat storage, weakens the immune system and increases your rick of cancer.
+These “fast foods” create a high glucose response in the blood stream, spiking insulin, which promotes fat storage, weakens the immune system and increases your risk of cancer.
 By eating slow-absorbing foods, your body is able to properly absorb essential nutrients and use them to fight disease.
 Slow-absorbing foods include nuts, seeds and beans.
 The sterols and stanols in nuts and seeds actually help pull bad fats out of the body, allowing good fats to be absorbed to lower “bad” LDL cholesterol, increase brain function and more.

 3. Use Meat as a Condiment